SungminSo/WAYF/README.md

 AIU Summer DevCamp Project

 # Introduce
-WAYF means "Where Are You From?"
+WAYF means "Where Are You From?"\n
 This project purposes to guessing the country when person's pictures are given.